anniehedgpeth/anniehedgpeth.github.io/_posts/2017-06-16-basic-chef-fluency.md

 Also, be on the lookout for more guides for the other tests!
 [Local Cookbook Development](https://training.chef.io/local-cookbook-development-badge) is coming up next!

 Good luck on your [exam](https://training.chef.io/basic-chef-fluency-badge)!

+Edited to add: [Local Cookbook Development](https://github.com/anniehedgpeth/chef-certification-study-guides/blob/master/local-cookbook-development/local-cookbook-development-study-guide.md) is up!!!!
+It doesn't contain a kata, so I'm not doing a full write-up about it - just a straight study sheet.
+Enjoy!